project-zot/project-zot.github.io/docs/developer-guide/extensions-dev.md

 The OCI Distribution Specification supports extending the functionality of an OCI-compliant registry implementation by adding *extensions*.
 Extensions are new APIs developed outside of the core OCI specs.
 Developers may propose their extensions to the OCI for possible future addition to the Distribution Specification.

-:pencil2: When planning the develoment of a new extension, be sure to familiarize yourself with the [OCI documentation and guidelines for extensions](https://github.com/opencontainers/distribution-spec/tree/main/extensions).
+:pencil2: When planning the development of a new extension, be sure to familiarize yourself with the [OCI documentation and guidelines for extensions](https://github.com/opencontainers/distribution-spec/tree/main/extensions).

 ## Current extensions